Kritz23/adv_mla_at2/README.md

 ### Access the API endpoints:
 Try this out to predict revenue for an item with its sell price, at a given store and for a date: [predictive api](https://still-river-01922-033c48cad951.herokuapp.com/sales/stores/items?item_id=HOBBIES_1_060&store_id=CA_1&sell_price=30.98&date=2012-11-12') <br>
+Change the item_id, sell price and other inputs to your requirement.

-[/sales/national/](https://still-river-01922-033c48cad951.herokuapp.com/sales/national) will give you the total revenue for the next seven days across all stores for all items.
+[/sales/national/](https://still-river-01922-033c48cad951.herokuapp.com/sales/national) will give you the total revenue for the next seven days across all stores for all items. <br>
+It gives output in a list - day_one_revenue, day_two_revenue and so on.

 ### Additional notes:
 You can change the expected forecast revenue for any number of days you want.
 Just change the value of `n_periods` in the `arima_pipe.predict(n_periods=7)`.
 It is in the forecast function of the `main.py` file.